Brayzonn/Brayzonn/README.md

 # Hello, I'm Eyinda Bright

-I'm a fullstack developer, passionate about building scalable applications that solve real-world problems.
+I'm a web developer, passionate about building scalable applications that solve real-world problems.
 With expertise spanning backend technologies, frontend frameworks, and DevOps practices, I create robust software solutions from concept to deployment.

 My technical curiosity drives me to continuously expand my knowledge and adopt new technologies that enhance user experiences and application performance.